Getting customers to that site is the next, often trickier, step.

 One way to improve your website performance – and therefore your SEO – is to have fast, reliable web hosting.
 With 20i’s hosting, you get that.
 Your website will load quicker, pleasing your users – and Google!

-Every hosting plan includes things like WordPress Staging, a CDN, a Website Acceleration Suite, an SSL, free daily backups, unlimited email and a whole lot more!
+Every hosting plan includes things like WordPress Staging, a CDN, a Website Acceleration Suite, bulk site management, free daily backups, unlimited email and a whole lot more!
 Check out our WordPress Hosting here.